gdemengin/pipeline-logparser/README.md

   ```
   NB: this might not always be enough

-* the output is not fully equivalent to what we had in version 2.25 and earlier of the job-workflow plugin:
+* the output is not fully equivalent to what we had with job-workflow plugin v2.25 and earlier :
   * pipeline code

     ```